Tom-Hirschberger/MMM-Serial-Notifications/Arduino/APDS-9960_Multi-VL53L1X/APDS-9960_Multi-VL53L1X.md

     #define APDS9960_INT    2 // Needs to be an interrupt pin

+I use a debounce for the APDS-9960 as well to avoid getting no outputs for other sensors because the APDS-9960 sensor is blocked (and produces an NONE gesture then).
+Interrupts which happen in this time (milliseconds) after the last one will be ignored.

+    #define APDS9960_DEBOUNCE 500 //Time between two accepted interrupts

 ## CONCLUSION ##
 If everything went well we do no get gestures and hits transmitted on the serial interface and can react to them on the Raspberry Pi.